Page Contents

 Winner… Banff!
 (2-1)

-Whilst I loved the friendly locals vibe in Jasper, I preferred the buzz of a good night out that I felt in Banff, and due to the fact it gets more visitors, the town has more of a party vibe to it.
-Banff might just be back in this fight!
+Whilst I loved the friendly locals vibe in Jasper, I preferred the buzz of a good night out that I felt in downtown Banff, and due to the fact it gets more visitors, the town has more of a party vibe to it.

-Lakes in Jasper vs Banff
+Lakes in Banff and Jasper

 This really is becoming the Clash of the Titans!
 I already know how hard this category will be.